-When a desktop is under load, the ideal temperature is 80 degrees Celsius (176 degrees Fahrenheit).
-In the case of laptops or small-form-factor (SFF) computers, they can function at higher temperatures as they are more compact.
+The ideal temperature is 80 degrees Celsius (176 degrees Fahrenheit) when a desktop is under load.
+However, in the case of laptops or small-form-factor (SFF) computers, they can function at higher temperatures as they are more compact.

-However, irrespective of whether you are using a desktop or laptop, anything over 95 degrees Celsius ( 203 degrees Fahrenheit) is critical as it can result in severe damage.
+However, whether you are using a desktop or laptop, anything over 95 degrees Celsius ( 203 degrees Fahrenheit) is critical as it can result in severe damage.

 How to Check CPU Temperature

 Checking monitor temperature is a tricky aspect.
 Unlike your body’s temperature, you cannot use a thermometer to obtain the correct temperature reading.
 There are mainly two ways to check the CPU temperature- through the BIOS screen and third-party applications.

 The BIOS screen is a blue screen with scripts and information.
 For example, to get to the BIOS screen and check for CPU temperature on it, you would need to follow these steps:

 - Before finding the Windows login page, you would find the Press (Key) to SET UP.
 The keys used are generally F1, F2, and Delete.
 Choose the key shown on the screen.

 - With the help of arrow keys, navigate and search for Hardware monitor or PC status.

 - The CPU temperature emerges illustrating the values on Celsius and Fahrenheit scale.

 There are different third-party applications to help you find the CPU temperate of your computer.
 However, the simplest and fastest app you can use is the Core Temp app.
 To download the Core Temp app, click on this link.